lj-valencia/cayman-blog-old-site/about.md

 order: 0
 ---

-I'm an Economist currently working for the Government of Canada.
+I am a Junior Economist currently working at the Government of Canada, Western Economic Diversification Canada (WD).
 I graduated with a Bachelor of Arts (Honors) with a major in Economics and a minor in Political Science at the University of Alberta.
-Other non-Econ (ish) things about me include: casual PC gaming, political discussions with friends, singing choral music, I'm also a Tennis and Basketball fan, etc.
+My research interests are mostly focused on Macroeconomics and Political Economy.
+I am also very passionate about applying data science methods to economic analysis.

+I am a casual PC gamer, I frequently discuss politics with my friends, I sing a lot of choral music, and I am also a Basketball and Tennis fan.
+I'm also an avid programmer, my programming knowledge revolves around Python, R and MATLAB.

 I originally grew up in the Philippines and currently reside in Edmonton.

-I'm also an avid programmer, my smorgasbord of programming knowledge revolves around Python, R and MATLAB.

 For my _CV_, [click here](CV_Draft.pdf)